How can an extension help me?

 How long will an extension be granted for?

 The length of time granted for an extension will normally reflect the amount of time lost due to the event for which you are claiming.
+(Usually up to 10 working days for 1st submissions and 1-2 days for reassessment submissions if agreed by the Module Tutor)

 The deadline for an extension will normally fall before the date for feedback to the rest of your cohort so that you cannot benefit from feedback on marked work provided to other students.